aws-samples/aws-iot-twinmaker-samples/CLOUD9_SETUP.md

         - click on the Instance id link to bring up the "Instance summary" page for your instance
     - Attach Instance Role
         - "Actions" (top right) > "Security" > "Modify IAM role"
-        - (if haven't already created a role for IoT TwinMaker development) "Create new IAM role"
+        - (if you haven't already created a role for IoT TwinMaker development) "Create new IAM role"
             - "Create Role" (top right)
                 ```
                 [Select type of trusted entity] EC2